CalmDownVal/signal/readme.md

 ```

 Handlers will be invoked every time the signal is triggered.
 You can also set
-the `once` flag to only invoke a handler once and then to automatically remove
+the `once` flag to only invoke a handler once and then have it automatically
-it from the handler list.
+removed from the handler list.

 ```ts
 Signal.on(mySignal, myHandler, { once: true });